What to know about the attempt on Trump's life and its aftermath

 Here’s a look at what we know so far about the attempt on Trump's life and its aftermath:

-Officials say Thomas Matthew Crooks, 20, of Bethel Park, Pennsylvania — about 50 miles (80 kilometers) from the shooting — first came to law enforcement's attention when spectators at the Trump rally noticed him acting strangely outside the event.
-Specifically, he was pacing near the magnetometers, according to a law enforcement official who spoke on the condition of anonymity because they were not authorized to discuss the investigation.
+Officials say Thomas Matthew Crooks, 20, of Bethel Park, Pennsylvania — about 50 miles (80 kilometers) from the shooting — came to law enforcement attention when spectators at the Trump rally noticed him acting strangely outside the event.

-The gunman made it to a nearby roof with an AR-style rifle and a local law enforcement officer climbed to the roof and found Crooks, who pointed the rifle at the officer, Butler County Sheriff Michael Slupe told The Associated Press.
-The officer retreated down the ladder, and the gunman quickly fired toward Trump.
+Police had a report of a suspicious man pacing near the magnetometers and were apparently exchanging photos of the suspect.
+Witnesses pointed and shouted at an armed man on a nearby roof.

+When a police officer climbed up to the roof to investigate, the gunman turned and pointed his rifle at him.
+But the officer did not — or could not — fire a single shot.
+A sniper cut down Crooks within seconds of him firing an AR-style rifle toward the former president, but it was too late.

 Trump was showing off a chart of border crossing numbers when the gunfire began.